What is Cash Flow? Definition, calculation and Example

 What is Cash Flow

-Cash flow calculated from the Income Statement
+Cash flow calculation from the income statement?

 The cash flow in a business is the total cash generated by the business minus the cash spent, e.g. on costs, expenses, interest and taxes.